-Besides touring the trio has also recorded two live concerts for the Swedish Radio and shot several music videos, including one being filmed from a helicopter in the Italian Dolomites and another in thick fog in the Stockholm archipelago.
+Besides touring the trio has also recorded four live concerts for the Swedish Radio as well as a concert broadcast for Italian Radio – RAI Radio 3 and shot several music videos, including one being filmed from a helicopter in the Italian Dolomites and another in thick fog in the Stockholm archipelago.

 Daniel Karlsson is well known for his work in highly merited Oddjob and Magnus Öström Band.
-He has also been a frequent collaborator with among others Till Brönner, Nils Landgren, Viktoria Tolstoy and Rigmor Gustafsson.
+He has also been a frequent collaborator with, among others, Till Brönner, Nils Landgren, Viktoria Tolstoy and Rigmor Gustafsson.
 In 2005 he was nominated Jazz Artist of the Year and released Pan-Pan, his first album in his own name.
-Christian has also toured with Rigmor and Nils and has also been heard with jazz icons such as Peter Erskine, Bobo Stenson and Jon Christensen.
+Christian has also toured with Rigmor and Nils and been heard with jazz icons such as Peter Erskine, Bobo Stenson and Jon Christensen.
 Fredrik has also, among others, played with Bobo Stenson and Palle Danielsson.
 In recent years he has most frequently been heard in indie pop star Sarah Blasko’s band.

 The three musicians have known each other for a long time and through several previous collaborations.
 Daniel and Fredrik met when they studied music together in the south of Sweden and got to know Christian some years later when they both relocated to Stockholm.